heavyai/vega-transform-heavydb/README.md

   // pass the session to the core transform QueryCore.session(session);

-  // register OmniSci Core transform as "core" vega.transforms["querycore"] = QueryCore;
+  // register OmniSci Core transform vega.transforms["querycore"] = QueryCore;

   // now you can use the transform in a Vega spec